bit8bytes/goalkeepr/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Goalkeeper makes it simple to track and share your annual goals.
-It helps you stay on track with reminders so you can check them off and grow into the best version of yourself.
+Turn Your Goals Into a Clear Timeline.

+Goalkeepr helps you map out your goals on a simple timeline.
+Share it with stakeholders, stay accountable, and keep sight of the bigger picture.